See What’s Next on Our Roadshow – View the Full Calendar

 Challenge 1: Clarity on the AFPS 15 Remedy RSS delivery plan

 Our top priority remains achieving clarity on the AFPS 15 Remedy RSS delivery plan and progressing towards a sustainable “steady state” of implementation.
 Given the collective experience of recent years, there is understandable scepticism about progress in this area.
-Following our intervention, the MoD has confirmed that its 31 March 2026 RSS deadline will be missed, and we now await a further update promised for January.
+Following our intervention, the MoD confirmed its 31 March 2026 RSS deadline would be missed with their next update scheduled for April 2026.

 We will continue to press the MoD for this essential clarification and keep you informed through our Remedy Situation Reports and other communications.
 We will also continue to support members with their individual decision-making as Election RSSs are received.